Empagliflozin and dulaglutide: Your questions answered (1)

 Yes, and there are several studies now that show this effect with empagliflozin, including the EMPA-REG OUTCOME trial published in 2017 in Lancet Diabetes Endocrinol (https://pubmed.ncbi.nlm.nih.gov/28666775/)

-Would you consider withholding an SGLT2 inhibitor such as empagliflozin in acute kidney injury?
+Would you consider withholding empagliflozin in acute kidney injury?

 Definitely, and the general advice is to stop empagliflozin in the case of any acute illness.
 It should be made clear to patients that if they are unwell for any cause, they should stop the SGLT2 inhibitor temporarily.